AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 The routes by __car__ have been calculated in ArcGIS 10.2 software by using the OD Cost Matrix tool in the Network Analyst toolkit.
 [MetropAccess-Digiroad](http://blogs.helsinki.fi/accessibility/data/metropaccess-digiroad/) (modified from the original Digiroad data provided by Finnish Transport Agency) has been used as Network Dataset in which the route selection/optimization are made more realistic by adding crossroad impedances for different road classes.
-The calculations have been repeated for two times of the day using 1) the "midday impedance" (i.e. travel times outside rush hour) and 2) the "rush hour impendance" as impedance in the calculations.
+The calculations have been repeated for two different times of the day using 1) the "midday impedance" (i.e. travel times outside rush hour) and 2) the "rush hour impendance" as impedance in the calculations.

 All trip legs where car is used are taken into account in the calculations:
  1. travel distance from parking lot to destination